aragon/hack/docs/tutorial.md

 - [**buidler.config.js**](https://buidler.dev/config/): Buidler configuration file.
 - [**package.json**](https://docs.npmjs.com/creating-a-package-json-file): Main npm configuration file.

+### Stuck?

+If you get stuck at any point.
+[Come back here to check the diff with changes after the tutorial is completed](https://github.com/aragon/your-first-aragon-app/pull/2/files).

+Now let's start with it 💪.

 ## Writing a simple contract

 To illustrate how easy it is to use aragonOS, we will build our app as a vanilla smart contract, without any Aragon-specific interfaces at all.